karthiknagaraja/docker-storm-repo/README.md

 storm-docker
 ============

 Dockerfiles for building a storm cluster.
-Inspired by [https://github.com/ptgoetz/storm-vagrant](https://github.com/ptgoetz/storm-vagrant)
+Cloned and created as separate project from  [https://github.com/wurstmeister/storm-docker](https://github.com/wurstmeister/storm-docker).
+All credit goes to wurstmeister and I have created this project to keep up latest storm version and local implementation only.

 The images are available directly from [https://index.docker.io](https://index.docker.io)